bereketeshete/Image-Processing/Assignment 4 - Image Compression/MATLAB implementation/readme.md

 Basic Implementation of JPEG Compression <br>
 ~~~
-Run test.m file to compress an image to JPEG
+jpeg_image  = im2jpeg(rgb2gray(imread('einestien.png')));
 ~~~
+or Run test.m file to compress 'einestien.png' to jpeg and display it with <br>
+next to the original image for comparison.

-Each of the pipeline matlab functions are commented inside. <br>
+Each of the pipeline matlab functions are commented inside for explanation <br>
+of jpeg compression process. <br>

+test.m compress

 **Question** <br>
 1. Using your fav.
 Programming language (Matlab, Python etc.) simulate the “Basic J-PEG <br>